 What is Kief?

-Kief is also the name for the trichome glands that collect at the bottom of your grinder, and grinding your flower is the easiest way to make kief at home.
+Kief is also the name for the trichome glands that collect at the bottom of your grinder, and grinding your flower is the easiest way to get it at home.

-Many grinders come with a kief catcher, a compartment on the bottom of the grinder that uses a screen to catch the trichomes as you grind your cannabis flower.
-As you grind your flower, the trichomes will sift through the screen and collect in the kief catcher.
-Once you’ve accumulated a decent amount of kief, you can remove it with a scraper.
+Many grinders, typically those made of aluminum or stainless steel, come with a kief catcher, which is the bottom chamber of the grinder that uses a screen to catch the trichomes as you grind your cannabis flower.
+As you grind your flower, the trichomes will sift through the screen and collect kief in the catcher.
+Once you’ve accumulated a decent amount, you can remove it with a scraper.

 How to Use Kief

-Sprinkle kief on top of a bowl, joint, blunt — or in a hookah
+Sprinkle it on top of a Bowl, Joint, Blunt, or into a Hookah

 Sprinkling a generous dusting of kief to the top of a packed bowl, joint, or blunt can dramatically increase the potency, making for a more intense and longer-lasting high.
-Kief will also burn slowly, extending the time it takes to smoke — perfect if you enjoy long smoke sessions with friends.
-If you’re a fan of smoking shisha out of a hookah, you can sprinkle kief on top of the tobacco before adding the hot coals.
+When smoking kief, it will also burn slowly, extending the time it takes to smoke — perfect if you enjoy long smoke sessions with friends.
+If you’re a fan of smoking shisha out of a hookah, you can sprinkle it on top of the tobacco before adding the hot coals.